What Are the Different Types of Asbestos?

 Tremolite wasn’t used commercially, but can be found as a contaminant in chrysotile asbestos, vermiculite and talc.
 It can be brown, white, green, gray or transparent.

-Asbestos is classified into two types: Serpentine and amphibole.
-The types differ in the shape and makeup of the asbestos fibers.
+Asbestos is classified into 2 categories: serpentine and amphibole.
+They differ in shape and chemical makeup.
 These factors are key in determining their danger to human health.

 Serpentine asbestos has curly fibers made up of sheets of crystals.
 Chrysotile is the only type of asbestos in the serpentine family.
 It has historically accounted for more than 95% of all asbestos used worldwide.

 Amphibole asbestos has straight, needle-shaped fibers.
 This group has 5 types of asbestos: amosite, crocidolite, tremolite, anthophyllite and actinolite.
-Studies show lower exposure to amphibole asbestos causes cancer more than serpentine asbestos.
-Recent research indicates that exposure to amphibole asbestos causes severe autoimmune conditions in addition to cancer and respiratory conditions.
+Studies show lower exposure to amphibole asbestos causes more cancer cases than low exposure to serpentine asbestos.
+Recent research indicates exposure to amphibole asbestos causes severe autoimmune conditions in addition to cancer and respiratory conditions.

 Chrysotile Asbestos (White Asbestos)